Myanmar aims to buy more Russian, Chinese COVID-19 vaccines as cases rise

 “China has also sent some vaccines and we have used those as well.
 We will also continue negotiations with China,” he said.

-Myanmar has recorded 155,697 COVID-91 cases and 3,320 deaths since the beginning of the pandemic, according to health ministry data.
+Myanmar has recorded 155,697 COVID-19 cases and 3,320 deaths since the beginning of the pandemic, according to health ministry data.

 But reported infections have jumped this month, raising concern of a much bigger wave.
 Many of the new infections have been reported from near the border with India.